shajra/haskell-tags-nix/README.md

 Also, the generation script is located in `/nix/store` and set up as an indirect GC root (under `/nix/var/nix/gcroots/auto`).
 This prevents any source in `/nix/store` referenced by the generation script from being deleted by `nix-collect-garbage`.

-If you'd like to free these sources for collection, you can delete the generation script before calling `nix-collect-garbage`.
+If you'd like to free these sources for collection, you can delete the generation script symlink before calling `nix-collect-garbage`.
 Alternatively, you can call `nix-haskell=tags` with the `--no-script-link` which will create and run the script, but not link it as `run/tags-generate` or set it up as a GC root.

 If you want a different name or location for the generation script, you can set it explicitly with the `--script-link` switch.